ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

   (rectangle n n))
 ```

-In place of taking a var name, define takes a function name + some args, surrounded by parenthesis.
+In place of taking a variable name, define takes a function name + some arguments surrounded by parentheses.
-Then, a second pair of parenthesis contains the actual code to run on execution.
+Then, a second pair of parentheses contains the actual code to run on execution.
 And here is my little 30px square:

 ![square](/blog/2021-09-08-one_day_with_racket/img/06-square.png)

 ## My first challenge

-> 10:10 AM - I just decided to challenge my-self.
-Can I create a function able to draw colored cars ?
+> 10:10AM.
+I just decided to challenge myself.
+Can I create a function able to draw coloured cars?

 I don't want to only stick to the tutorial.
-If I find the documentation for `circle` and `hc-append`, I'm pretty sure I will know all the shapes available, and all the ways to combine them.
+If I found `circle` and `hc-append` in the documentation, I'm pretty sure I will find the other shapes available, and all the ways to combine them.

-Here we are, no surprise:
+Here we go, unsurprisingly:

 ![docs](/blog/2021-09-08-one_day_with_racket/img/07-docs.png)

-I need is a kind of `disk` for the wheel, and it exists.
-Now, how to put a white disk in a slightly bigger black disk ?
+All I need is a kind of `disk` for the wheel, and it exists.
+Now, how would I put a white disk in a slightly bigger black disk?

-It appears there is a `colorize` function that take any "pict" (our shapes) and an [x11 color](https://docs.racket-lang.org/draw/color-database___.html) as 2d argument.
+It appears there is a `colorize` function that takes any "pict" (our shape) and [x11 color](https://docs.racket-lang.org/draw/color-database___.html) as a 2d argument.

 ```rkt
 (disk 30) ; a disk, black by default
 (colorize (disk 25) "lightgray") ; a gray disk
 ```

-We can even put them together with the `cc-superimpose` function, a way to super impose on center - center!
+We can even put them together with the `cc-superimpose` function, a way to superimpose on center - center!

 ```rkt
 (define black-disk